apratimshaw/bert-base-uncased/README.md

 [CLS] Sentence A [SEP] Sentence B [SEP]
 ```

-With probability 0.5, sentence A and sentence B correspond to two consecutive sentences in the original corpus and in
+With probability 0.5, sentence A and sentence B correspond to two consecutive sentences in the original corpus, and in
 the other cases, it's another random sentence in the corpus.
 Note that what is considered a sentence here is a
 consecutive span of text usually longer than a single sentence.
 The only constrain is that the result with the two
 "sentences" has a combined length of less than 512 tokens.